 18. Now apply the polishing compound in the same manner as above.

-19. Wash and dry the entire vehicle and apply a coat of your favorite wax.
+19. Wash and dry the entire vehicle and apply a coat of your favorite wax or sealant.
 This should complete your repair and leave your vehicle looking new and protected for the next 6 months.
-Remember to apply wax every 6 months to a freshly washed vehicle.
+Remember to apply wax or sealant every 6 months to a freshly washed vehicle.

 Thanks for following along with me!
 I hope that your repair went well, and your results are stellar.
 Please feel free to share your comments below and include anything you feel I might have missed.
 Look for more exciting vehicle repair articles in the future.
 Happy Travels!